 Door-to-port or port-to-door: As you might suspect, this is a combination of the above options.
 You’ll either load-in at a port and have your things delivered right to your door at your new place, or you’ll have them picked up at the home you’re moving from and then pick them up from the port on the other side.

-What are your Hawaii moving options?
+What are your Options for Hawaii Movers?

 Until they start making cars that can drive on top of the ocean, it’s pretty safe to say that the go-to DIY moving option of renting your own moving truck is off the table this time around (unless you’re doing a local move on the same island).
 Never fear, a handful of the usual moving services are still up for grabs — as well as a few additional options to add to your consideration.
 Here’s a look at each option and the pros and cons of how it measures up when it comes to moving in Hawaii.